TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/ControversialOnlySortedByFaction.md

 ### 2023-01-07 - Decreases build cost of China Neutron Mines <a name='link__20230107__1523_china_mines_build_cost'></a>
 **Changes**

-- **FIX**: Decreases build cost of rarely used China Neutron Mines from 500 to 400.
+- **TWEAK**: The build cost of China Neutron Mines is decreased from 500 to 400.
 This cost reduction makes them a bit more attractive for occasional investment.

 **Links**